The Domain of a Function#

 • the logarithm of zero or a negative number

 Students should be familiar with the concepts of division and square roots.
-Logarithms will be discussed in class and in a subsequent PSL Course Packet.
+Logarithms will be discussed in class and in a subsequent Course Packet.
 While there are other functions that lead to restrictions on the domain, we will limit our discussion to division, square roots, and logarithms.

 Interval Notation#